brimoran/Linux-on-ASUS-C101PA/README.md

 These are very specific packages I need for the LaTeX templates I have created.
 Your mileage **will** vary.

 Now we have 4.7 GB left to play with.
-The size of the Linux container is 3.6 GB... um that's weird but never mind!
+The size of the Linux container is 3.6 GB... not sure why the overall space has stayed the same...
+TinyTex clearly does an excellent job of staying tiny!

 ## Additional goodies

 ### Pandoc

 A command line tool to convert between document types.
 The version available in Debian stretch is unfortunately very old.
-As the C101 is an ARM chromebook we would need to compile the newer version which I think requires a (1GB +) Haskell install.
-We might actually have space to do this... but in the meantime:
+As the C101 is an ARM chromebook we would need to compile the newer version which requires a (1GB +) Haskell install.
+We might actually have space to do this... but in the meantime we'll make do with the older version:

 ```sudo apt-get install pandoc```